Change of drift in one-dimensional diffusions: Introduction

-Our work shares common features with \cite{HP2008,HP2011} and\footnote{The main result of \cite{Kotani2006} is also obtained by \cite{DS2002} using different methods.} \cite{Kotani2006}, who also work with the scale and speed representation.
+Our work shares common features with Hulley \& Platen \cite{HP2008,HP2011} and Kotani \cite{Kotani2006}, who also work with the scale and speed representation (the main result of \cite{Kotani2006} is also obtained by Delbaen \& Shirakawa \cite{DS2002} using different methods).
 The question they answer is: If a one-dimensional diffusion $X$ is in natural scale, when is it a martingale, and not a local martingale?
-Our study determines when the change-of-measure local martingale $Z$ is a true martingale, which includes the problem of \cite{HP2008,HP2011,Kotani2006} as the special case $Z = X$.
+Our study determines when the change-of-measure local martingale $Z$ is a true martingale, which includes the problem of Hulley \& Platen \cite{HP2008,HP2011} and Kotani \cite{Kotani2006} as the special case $Z = X$.

-In Section \ref{S3} we turn to the Heston model for the stock price $S$ and the volatility $\vv$, which defines their evolution in the `real-world' probability $\RW$ as:
+In Section \ref{S3} we turn to the Heston model for the stock price $S$ and the volatility $\vv$, which defines their evolution in the `real-world' probability $\RW$ as

 Here, $W$ and $W'$ are independent Brownian motions, $\kappa$, $\theta$ and $\sigma$ are strictly positive constants, and $\rho \in (-1,1)$ is the constant correlation between the Brownian motions driving stock and volatility.
-We write $\rho' \equiv \sqrt{1-\rho^2}$.
+We write $\rho' := \sqrt{1-\rho^2}$.
 The function $\mu$ is continuous.
 In Heston's original paper and many other studies, $\mu$ is taken to be constant, as is the riskless rate of interest $r$.
 Here we will take $r=0$ throughout in order to simplify notation; this loses no generality, as we could equally consider $S$ defined by \eqref{dS1} to be the discounted stock $e^{-rt}S_t$.

-In option pricing papers on Heston's stochastic volatility model, it is typically assumed that a risk-neutral measure $\RN$ exists and that the dynamics are stated in the corresponding risk-neutral form; see, for example, the extensive textbook \cite{RO2013} and the references therein.
-Yet, the question of existence of such a risk-neutral measure is rarely investigated -- save for the trivial case $\mu\equiv r$.
+In option pricing papers on Heston's stochastic volatility model, it is typically assumed that a risk-neutral measure $\RN$ exists and that the dynamics are stated in the corresponding risk-neutral form; see, for example, the extensive textbook Rouah \cite{RO2013} and the references therein.
+Yet, the question of existence of such a risk-neutral measure is rarely investigated -- save for the trivial case $\mu= r$.
 But absence of such a risk-neutral measure implies existence of free lunch with vanishing risk, that is, a form of arbitrage!
-A notable exception, where this problem is addressed, is \cite{WH2006}, where the authors give a solution to this problem assuming the Feller condition, a condition which keeps the volatility process strictly positive.
+A notable exception, where this problem is addressed, is Wong \& Heyde \cite{WH2006}, where the authors give a solution to this problem assuming the Feller condition, a condition which keeps the volatility process strictly positive.